 - In World of Warcraft, the war-mongering racist Garrosh Hellscream started as a crude and needlessly aggressive leader who simply wanted what was best for the Horde.
 Over the course of his rule, he became increasingly harsh on non-Orc members of the Horde and began to dream of conquest, by whatever means necessary, alienating allies and uniting his enemies.
 His creation of the True Horde and use of an Old God's power was the final step in becoming a villain.

 - The Forsaken under Sylvanas have become more explicitly villainous after Sylvanas witnessed the horrors of the afterlife (which include being slowly devoured by soul-drinkers as your senses fade to nothingness).
-In her drive to prolong her existence as long as possible, she has not only gone to extreme lengths to capture contested territories, but has also begun to turn on the Ebon Blade and even create new Forsaken by raising her fallen enemies as new Forsaken.
+In her drive to prolong her existence as long as possible, she has not only gone to extreme lengths to capture contested territories but has also begun to turn on the Ebon Blade and even create new Forsaken by raising her fallen enemies as new Forsaken.
 Shadowlands reveals she Jumped Off The Slippery Slope during her time in the afterlife by selling out to a God of Evil to send every dead soul in Azeroth to the soul drinkers, and her razing of Teldrassil cemented it. note

 - Joshua Graham of Fallout: New Vegas began as translator and missionary, but slowly compromised himself until he became known as one of the cruelest, most dangerous men in the Mojave.
 He gets better, though.